-5.4 Model Validation
+4.4 Model Validation

-The goal of this study was to evaluate the overall system supply conditions assuming that water treatment capacities and ability to use storage were being reasonably used to avoid system shortages and minimize imported water usage.
-Therefore, an overall storage comparison (model versus historical) and annual imported water comparison (model versus historical) were important to achieve trust in model results.
-Other model comparisons presented under Appendix B were also important for overall model verification of results and assurance that reservoir inflows were not being over or underestimated.
+The goal of this study was to evaluate the overall system supply conditions under representative future operations Marin Water's system (reservoir operations, supplemental supply, treatment plant usage, etc).
+Therefore, a comparison of the MarinDSM operations with historical conditions was performed.
+The comparison (model versus historical) includes reservoir storage and annual imported water comparison.
+Other model comparisons presented under Appendix B were also important for overall model verification of results and assurance that reservoir inflows were adequately represented.

-The model validation consists in comparing model results (flows and storage volumes) to available time series of measured historical flows and system storages.
-This comparison indicates how well the system is being represented by model equations.
+The model validation consists of comparing model results (flows and storage volumes) to available time series of measured historical flows and system storages.
+This comparison indicates how well the system is being represented by model.
 This section presents the most important validation comparisons and Appendix B presents more details of the model validation.